custora/fastest-csv/README.md

 If grammar is 'strict', understands an extension of the CSV grammar defined in [RFC4180](https://tools.ietf.org/html/rfc4180), with the important modification that the default linebreak character is LF, not CR LF.
 If grammar is 'relaxed', some syntactical errors are OK and are interpreted in a similar manner to MySQL's LOAD DATA INFILE.
 See `grammar.md` for the full details.
 Not designed to support Excel-formatted CSVs, although it might work.

-Java support is de facto deprecated as we don't use it and don't keep it updated.

 ## Usage

 Parse single line (anything after a newline is ignored)